PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 Partial auto-cat is achievable using a number of useful partial solutions / characterisations:
 - Predator Free 2050 has a goal of eliminating some NZ pest species by 2050.
 Differentiating between pest and non-pest species is useful.
 - Animal shape characteristics e.g. does the animal have 2 or 4 legs?
-- Animal locomotion characteristics e.g.does the animal walk or hop?
+- Animal locomotion characteristics e.g. does the animal walk or hop?
 - For an active / moving animal, the time of day the video was taken can exclude / include some  animal species.
 - The animal location being at-ground-level vs above-ground-level is a useful differentiator.
-Piges don't climb trees.
+Pigs don't climb trees.
 - Animal size is a useful differentiator.
 - Animal movement speed is a useful differentiator.
 - Animal temperature may be a useful differentiator.